Skip to main content

 How to manually create a prediction using the 'Formula' method.

 When you manually create a prediction, one of your prediction option methods is Formula.
-This method provides a wide range of customisation options to support simple and/or complex future events.
+This method provides you with a wide range of customisation options to support simple and complex future events.

 You can combine certain accounts, reference certain periods, and even use the powerful 'If' option to create variable predictions based on real-life results.